How to Use a Training Management System

 Copying & Pasting

-While copying and pasting the bulk of the content for each email and then just personalising the rest may be saving you time, it’s still using up far more time than it should.
-That means saving lots of different templates within your email client or computer, and having to find and copy the correct one every time you need to send a specific email.
+Copying and pasting content for each email and then just personalising the rest may seem like saving you time.
+However, it’s still using up far more time than it should.
+That means saving lots of different templates within your email client or computer.
+And then having to find and copy the correct one every time you need to send a specific email.
 Even using something like Mail Merge is not the most effective way to complete this task.

-There is also the element of human error, which could mean more time spent by you trying to fix things, or even worse, emails might contain mistakes or just don’t get delivered at all!
-It’s important to make sure email addresses are copied correctly, and that the correct names and class details are being tallied up with those addresses, otherwise things could get very confusing!
+There is also the element of human error.
+This could mean more time spent by you trying to fix things.
+Or even worse, emails might contain mistakes or just don’t get delivered at all!
+It’s important to make sure email addresses are copied correctly.
+And that the correct names and class details tally up with those addresses.
+Otherwise, things could get very confusing!

-Automating your emails is a huge time saver and is a brilliant idea for a number of other reasons:
+Automating your emails saves time and is a brilliant idea for several other reasons:

-- Contact lists can be pulled directly from your CRM, so all the information should always be correct and be the most up-to-date version you have available.
-This means no incorrect data going into emails, or embarrassing mistakes when fields map incorrectly and the wrong information is sent on the wrong email!
+- You can pull contact lists directly from your CRM.
+All the information should always be correct.
+And be the most up-to-date version you have available.
+This means no incorrect data going into emails.
+Or embarrassing mistakes when fields map incorrectly and you send the wrong information to the wrong email!

-- You can set up your email to trigger automatically, so you don’t even need to worry about sending the email in the first place.
-Set up triggers for things like a welcome email sending whenever a students signs up to a class, or a survey email sending on the final day of a class to gather class feedback.
+- You can set up your email to trigger automatically.
+You don’t even need to worry about sending the email in the first place.
+Set up triggers for things like a welcome email sending whenever a students signs up to a class.
+Or a survey email sending on the final day of a class to gather class feedback.
 Never miss sending a vital email again!
-This also means if someone does something like sign up for a class out of business hours, they will still get the email instantly, instead of having to wait until someone is back in the office to reply manually.
+If someone sign up for a class out of business hours, they will still get the email instantly.
+They don’t have to wait until someone is back in the office to reply manually.

 - Use email templates to avoid lots of manual typing or copying and pasting to get the correct email content.
-You’ll only have to set up a template for each type of email you want to send once, and then you can simply assign that template to each email trigger you create.
-This will ensure you always know exactly what is being said in each email, and you can ensure consistency across all your business communications.
+You’ll only have to set up a template for each type of email you want to send once.
+And then you can simply assign that template to each email trigger you create.
+This will ensure you always know exactly what each email is saying.
+And you can ensure consistency across all your business communications.

 - And as we mentioned above, all of this will save you lots of time.
-Once you’ve set up all your templates and all your triggers, you should never need to worry about emailing anyone again, until you need to add a new template or trigger into the mix, which even then will take a fraction of the time to add into the process compared to doing it the manual way.
+Once you’ve set up templates and all your triggers, you should never worry about emailing anyone again.
+That is until you need to add a new template or trigger into the mix.
+And takes a fraction of the time to add into the process compared to doing it the manual way.

 Use a Task List

-One great way to make sure you get everything done that you need to each day is to make sure you have a task list of all those essential tasks.
+One great way to make sure you get everything done is to have a task list.
 Writing a to-do list sounds nice and easy, but what if you forget to do it?
-Those tasks are just going to start piling up, and you won’t be making the effort to actually sit down and complete them.
+Those tasks will pile up.
+You won’t be making the effort to actually sit down and complete them.

-Additionally, when it comes to the sort of tasks you have to complete for your scheduled events, chances are you’re completing the same things over and over again, such as booking catering, printing class materials, arranging venues, etc.
+Additionally, chances are you’re completing the same things over and over again.
+Such as booking catering, printing class materials, arranging venues, etc.

 Use a Training Management System

-One way to make sure you complete all these tasks without having to worry about writing a list yourself every day is to enter the tasks into your Training Management System, in somewhere such as a separate task list, or even your calendar.
+One way to make sure you complete all these tasks without writing a list every day is to enter the tasks into your Training Management System.
+Or in somewhere such as a separate task list.
+Or even your calendar.
 This will ensure that you have an overview of all your upcoming tasks every time you log in to the system.
 You can also set up an email trigger like we mentioned above, which will email you a list of all your current tasks.
 So every morning your own pre-written to-do list is just waiting for you to get started on those tasks, with no extra time or effort required.

 To save even more time, once you’ve entered all these tasks for a particular event, if possible just duplicate them to every instance of that event you have scheduled.
 That way all the tasks will be copied across, and you won’t have to spend additional time entering the same tasks multiple times, for multiple events.